fangel/RelAlg.js/README.md

 	Relation1 Join[attribute1 == attribute2] Relation2

-**Warning**: If both relations have attributes with the same name, and you do _not_ have a criteria equalling both attributes (in other words, a _explicit_ natural-join) to each other, the calculation will fail.
-If your intent wasn't to join on those conditions, you must rename an attribute from, or project the attribute out of the at least one of the relations.
+**Warning**: If both relations have attributes with the same name, the calculation will fail.
+If your intention was to join on the attributes, use a Natural Join.
+If your intent wasn't to join on those conditions, you must rename the attributes for at least one of the relations.

-_Example_: Say you have the schemas R(id, name) and S(id, place), you _must_ have the join-condition _id == id_,
-when joining.
-You can also have a condition on say _name == 'foo'_, so the join-conditions need not the only conditions.

 There is no specific notation for creating _Equi-joins_, just create a all-AND, all-equality condition and your Theta-join will classify as a Equi-join.